-(1) This rule specifies the conditions for medicaid payment of targeted case management (TCM), which is comprised of those activities described in section 5126.15 of the Revised Code and in rule 5123:2-1-11 of the Administrative Code, but only to the extent that they are listed in paragraph (D) of this rule as reimbursable activities for medicaid eligible individuals with developmental disabilities.
+(1) This rule specifies the conditions for medicaid payment of targeted case management (TCM), which is associated with activities described in section 5126.15 of the Revised Code and in rule 5123-4-02 of the Administrative Code, but only to the extent that they are listed in paragraph (D) of this rule as reimbursable activities for medicaid eligible individuals with developmental disabilities.

 (2) The department of developmental disabilities (DODD), through an interagency agreement with the department of medicaid (ODM), administers the TCM program on a daily basis in accordance with section 5162.35 of the Revised Code.

 (1) "IEP" means an individualized education program and has the same meaning as described in rule 3301-51-07 of the Administrative Code.

 (2) "Institution" means a nursing facility, an intermediate care facility for individuals with intellectual disabilities (ICF/IID), a state-operated intermediate care facility for individuals with intellectual disabilities (ICF/IID) or a medical institution.

 (3) "ISP" means an individual service plan as defined in rule 5123-4-02 of the Administrative Code.

 (4) "Major unusual incident" (MUI) has the same meaning as defined in rule 5123-17-02 of the Administrative Code.

 (5) "Medical necessity" for the purposes of this rule medically necessary has the same meaning as medical necessity as defined in rule 5160-1-01 of the Administrative Code.